ecofriendly homestead

 Let’s take a closer look at these secondary nutrients.

-plant secondary macronutrients:
+Plant secondary macronutrients:

 • Calcium: Calcium is essential for strong cell walls and healthy root development.
 You will often see calcium added to fertilizers specifically made for tomatoes, as calcium is helpful for preventing blossom end rot, along with magnesium and even watering.
 Calcium can help neutralize acidic soils (OSU).